zhanyang01/tp/docs/DeveloperGuide.md

 8. This object will then be passed to `Logic`.
 9. The execution will then be over as the updated list of filtered `Person` objects are displayed on the Ui

-Activity diagram for filtering clients based on preferred meeting region
+Activity diagram for filtering clients based on preferred meeting region:
 <img src="diagrams/GroupMeetingActivityDiagram.png" width="500" />

-Sequence diagram for filtering clients based on preferred meeting region
+Sequence diagram for filtering clients based on preferred meeting region:
 <img src="diagrams/GroupMeetingSequenceDiagram.png" width="1080" />

 Return to [Table Of Contents](#table-of-contents)